Video Game / Pokémon Stadium

 - Flying Seafood Special: Some water Pokémon summoned into battle fall into this, especially the fish-like ones, who float aboveground as if they were in an aquarium (except, of course, for Magikarp...).

-- Getting Crap Past the Radar: "Questionable" animations of some Pokémon, such as Flareon's butt-shaking taunt when idle and Nidoqueen's body-swaying taunt.
+- Getting Crap Past the Radar: "Questionable" animations of some Pokémon, such as Flareon's butt-shaking taunt (which is even more risque if animal psychology is applied) when idle and Nidoqueen's body-swaying taunt.
 Magnemite's and Magneton's fainting animation, where they go into a spasm then fall apart.
+As noted above, Nidoqueen's animation is, in fact, a Bowdlerized version of her original Japanese animation◊.

 - Good Thing You Can Heal: The Scientist in the Prime Cup sometimes specializes in moves like Recover, Rest, and Leech Seed.
 He is fairly tame in round 1 Great Ball, with some minor annoyances like Porygon, though Reflect Chansey can be a right pain, but in Round 2 Prime Cup Ultra ball, he is possibly the most annoying enemy, as he has Starmie, Alakazam, and Porygon with Recover, Chansey with Softboiled, Snorlax with Rest, and Exeggutor with Leech Seed, all with buffed stats and Pokémon compared to Round 1.